-Parameter Type Description maxDepth integer Specifies the longest path depth in the generated output image (where -1 corresponds to ∞).
+Parameter Туре Description maxDepth integer Specifies the longest path depth in the generated output im- age (where $-1$ corresponds to $\infty$ ).
 A value of 1 will only render directly visible light sources.
-2 will lead to single-bounce (direct-only) illumination, and so on.
-(Default: -1) rrDepth integer Specifies the minimum path depth, after which the implementation will start to use the "russian roulette" path termination criterion.
+2 will lead to single- bounce (direct-only) illumination, and so on.
+(Default: $-1$ ) rrDepth integer Specifies the minimum path depth, after which the imple- mentation will start to use the "russian roulette" path termi- nation criterion.
 (Default: 5) strictNormals boolean Be strict about potential inconsistencies involving shading normals?
-See path for details.
-(Default: no, i.e. false)
+See page 154 for details.
+(Default: no, i.e. false) hideEmitters boolean Hide directly visible emitters?
+See page 149 for details.
+(De-fault: no, i.e. false)